Maria Cañizalez Jerez

-Maria is also a fully qualified Biodanza teacher, specialising in Biocentric Education, Biodanza for Older People, Biodanza for Children and Adolescents and also Identity and the four elements.
-She is a member of the Association of Biodanza Teachers UK (ABTUK); People Dancing: The Foundation for Community Dance, and an Affiliate Member of the British Psychological Society.
+Maria is also a fully qualified Biodanza teacher and facilitates both weekly and monthly sessions in Manchester.
+She specialises in Biocentric Education, Biodanza for Older People, Biodanza for Children and Adolescents and also Identity and the four elements.
+Maria is a member of People Dancing: The Foundation for Community Dance, and an Affiliate Member of the British Psychological Society.

 Maria has been a firm believer in the positive power of Biodanza since she first encountered it in 2006.
 She began running popular monthly sessions in Manchester in 2011, but now wants to spread the word more widely, by offering Biodanza to institutions and care settings as a pathway to better mental health and wellbeing.

 Maria lives with her family in Manchester and enjoys yoga, hiking and languages.

 Personal and spiritual development has been central to my life for over 25 years.

 I love dancing and have danced both Five Rhythms and Biodanza for many years.
 I qualified as a Biodanza facilitator in 2015.

 Biodanza calls me to live my life more fully, to be here for each experience.
 It opens and nourishes my heart, inviting me to connect more deeply with myself and other people.